 We will continue to improve recreational facilities at the Onetangi Sports Park.
-The refreshed Waiheke Sports Strategy, once adopted, will address the facility needs of our growing number of sports clubs and g pool, and it is a local board priority to one can learn to swim in a safe hal facility. unity, and we will continue to look at ts and cultural centre.
-Guided by the support the future development of players.
+The refreshed Waiheke Sports Strategy once adopted will address the facility needs of our growing number of sports clubs and players.
 The community supports the development of a swimming pool, and it is a local board priority to progress planning for a community pool.
 We want to ensure everyone can learn to swim in a safe environment while providing a valuable therapeutic and recreational facility.